 Wire fraud is a crime in which people attempt to defraud victims of property with the use of electronic communications.
 People can be charged with this crime whether they rely solely on electronic communications to commit the crime or simply use such communications at a stage of the crime.
-In the United States, wire fraud is a federal crime accompanied with stiff penalties, especially if the victim is a financial institution.
+In the United States, this type of fraud is a federal crime accompanied with stiff penalties, especially if the victim is a financial institution.

 People can be defrauded in a number of different ways, ranging from emails pretending to be from friends stranded in foreign countries who need assistance to advertisements for products that do not exist.
 Wire fraud may be committed by a single person or by a group of people who work together to create a more believable scenario.
 Some schemes have been extremely elaborate and on the Internet, people may prey on older adults and other people who are not as familiar with the Internet, using misleading emails and other communications to trick them.